top of page

 The Reality of PR Outreach

-There's a common misconception that cultivating strong media connections automatically leads to more coverage.
-However, while cultivating relationships with the media is valuable for gaining insights and feedback, it doesn't guarantee coverage unless the story is genuinely compelling and relevant to their audience.
-At the end of the day, strong storytelling instincts and research on media targets are the real secret in achieving successful PR results
+There's a common misconception that cultivating strong media connections or aggressively pitching automatically leads to more coverage.
+However, while cultivating relationships with the media is valuable for gaining insights and feedback, it doesn't ensure coverage unless the story is guaranteed to resonate with the reporter and their audience.

-Just because you do an interview or submit commentary to a reporter doesn’t mean it will end up in the story.
-Many reporters who need story sources will issue an open call for responses, which means you are competing against other experts in your industry for a coveted spot in their story.
+Why?
+Because it's competitive.
+For every reporter, there’s 25+ PR folks pitching at any one time.
+Newsrooms and media publications are notoriously understaffed and overworked.
+Plus, these days many reporters who need story sources will issue an open call for responses, which means you are competing against other experts in your industry for a coveted spot in their story.

-At the end of the day, PR is a numbers game.
+2. PR is a numbers game.
 You can expect to spend a lot of time on a submission/response, and then it doesn’t get used or published.
 In the famous words of Wayne Gretzky "you miss 100% of the shots you don’t take."
 So take some shots.

 How to do this effectively?

-1. Choose Wisely.
+Choose Wisely.
 You don’t have to respond to everything.
 Focus on the most relevant opportunities that really showcase your expertise, then do your best to deliver quality commentary with an insightful and unique POV.
 Remember, reporters are being deluged with bland, Chat GPT-enabled responses, so just making an extra effort will give you an edge.

-2. Act Quickly.
+Act Quickly.
 Reporters tend to prioritize whatever comes in first, so your chances of inclusion increase if you deliver your insights in a timely fashion.
 This also builds trust and makes reporters more likely to reach out to you directly for future opportunities.

-3. Share Widely.
+Share Widely.
 Got included in a story or article?
 Great!
 Share it on social media, tag the writer and/or send a thank you note.
 Stay in touch and share other story ideas.
 Do the things that leave a good impression and give them a reason to come to you directly next time they are planning a story.

-4. Work Smarter, Not Harder.
+Work Smarter, Not Harder.
 Always save your unused/unaccepted submission for repurposing.
 This will save you tons of time down the line if future opportunities come along, but these pieces can also be used for other purposes like social posts, blog posts, etc.

 "Good public relations is the heart of a company.
 It breathes life into a company's beliefs and tells its story to the world."